|

 Elbaite & Quartz on Cookeite cast after Tourmaline Araçuaí, Minas Gerais, Brazil 12.9 x 7.6 x 5.2 cm A vug of Cookeite that once encased a large Tourmaline crystal that dissolved away leaving a bed of greenish-blue Elbaite on the lower front portion of the specimen.
 The termination of this specimen features a 2 cm Tourmaline crystal that has been replaced by Lepidolite.
 Also present on the Cookeite “shell” are several groups of Quartz crystals.

-on Dolomite Bou Beker, Touissit-Bou Beker District, Jerada Province, Morocco 12.3 x 11.7 x 7.4 cm This specimen features many spheres of the Copper carbonate mineral Rosasite on a matrix of pink-colored Dolomite crystals.
-Some of the Rosasite spheres and some of the Dolomite crystals have a thin coating of clear Gypsum.
+R-043 Rosasite with Selenite & Malachite on Dolomite SOLD Bou Beker, Touissit-Bou Beker District, Jerada Province, Morocco 12.3 x 11.7 x 7.4 cm This specimen features many spheres of the Copper carbonate mineral Rosasite on a matrix of pink-colored Dolomite crystals.
+Some of the Rosasite spheres and some of the Dolomite crystals have a thin coating of clear Selenite.
 There are also several amorphous masses of green-colored Malachite present on this specimen.

 |